giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 * `scaled_maclaurin`
 * `scaled_maclaurin_tensor`

-The examples developed below use an existing expansion, so no CUF expansion needs to be programmed in order to follow the tutorial.
+The examples in this tutorial use existing expansions, in particular `scaled_legendre`.

+No new transverse expansion needs to be programmed in order to follow the tutorial.

-These are the expansion families presently distributed with the solver.
-Additional expansion laws can be implemented and added without rewriting the CUF core.
+Additional expansion laws can nevertheless be implemented and added without modifying the CUF core.

+## The longitudinal approximation

+The displacement field also varies from `S0` to `S1`.

+This variation is represented independently using a longitudinal finite-element discretization.

+The longitudinal approximation specifies:

+* the number of elements along the beam;
+* the polynomial order used inside those elements.

+The complete CUF approximation therefore contains two separate directions:

+* a **transverse expansion**, describing variation over the cross-section;
+* a **longitudinal finite-element approximation**, describing variation along the beam.

+These two approximations are independent and can be selected separately.

+## The four ingredients of a CSF-CUF analysis

+A complete analysis can therefore be viewed as the combination of four building blocks:

+1. **CSF physical model**
+   geometry and material of the beam;

+2. **structural problem**
+   loads and boundary conditions;

+3. **CUF transverse expansion** approximation of the displacement field over the cross-section;

+4. **longitudinal discretization**
+   approximation of the displacement field along the beam.

+For the example developed in this tutorial, these ingredients combine as

+**non-prismatic variable-material T-section

+* bending or torsion problem
+* CUF transverse expansion
+* longitudinal finite elements
+  → displacement solution**

+The following sections show how these building blocks are organized in practice.

 ## How the tutorial is organized